Acellera/htmd/doc/source/tutorials/system-prep/03-openff-ligand.md

 ## Gotchas

-- `frcmod` (tLeap's input format) can't express the full SMIRNOFF feature set, so the OpenFF path emits OpenMM XML only - `amber.build` cannot consume it.
+- `frcmod` (tLeap's input format) can't express the full SMIRNOFF feature set, so the OpenFF path emits OpenMM XML only; `amber.build` cannot consume it.
 Picking OpenFF for one residue commits the whole build to {py:func}`htmd.builder.openmm.build`.
 - Pair `forcefield="openff_*.offxml"` with `charge_method="nagl"`.
 Sage's parameters were fit alongside AM1-BCC charges, and NAGL is the recommended fast surrogate; other charge models (Gasteiger, antechamber's AM1-BCC) work but emit a mismatched-charges warning and lose some of the consistency the Sage release was validated for.
 - `openmm.build` does its own solvation when `solvate=True`.
 If you want to pre-solvate (e.g. to use a non-default padding or `centersel`), call {py:func}`~htmd.builder.solvate.solvate` first and pass `solvate=False` to the builder.
-Don't pre-solvate and leave `solvate=True` - you'd end up with a doubly-solvated box.
+Don't pre-solvate and leave `solvate=True`; you'd end up with a doubly-solvated box.
 - For pure-canonical protein systems (no ligand, no NCAA) there's nothing for OpenFF to do at the small-molecule level; you don't need Sage and the GAFF2 path in tutorial 02 is enough.
 This tutorial pays off when the ligand is the focus.

 ## See also

-- {doc}`Build a protein with a ligand <02-protein-ligand>` - the same system parameterized under GAFF2 via tLeap.
+- {doc}`Build a protein with a ligand <02-protein-ligand>`: the same system parameterized under GAFF2 via tLeap.
-- {doc}`System-building overview <../../explanation/system-building>` - the conceptual map of the whole stack.
+- {doc}`System-building overview <../../explanation/system-building>`: the conceptual map of the whole stack.